liang0711/liang0711.github.io/_posts/2023-02-01-Ecommerce.md

 #### Summary:
 We chose a Kaggle dataset for analyzing what are the top 5 important features among 20+ from an E-commerce dateset in Kaggle.
-After dealing with dataset impbalance, we built different classical models and tune hyperparamters to improve the accuracy of the binary results, whether the product is arrival after feature engineering
+After dealing with dataset impbalance, we built different classical models and tune hyperparamters to improve the accuracy of the binary results, whether the product is arrival after feature engineering.

+Glad to discuss more by Email lz2871@columbia.edu